NullandKale/dnd-setting/Guilds/AdventurersCollege/RogerCaskbow.md

 He is actually 500 years old, and is the original leader of Calavan, when it was a colony.
 He was part of the original adventuring party that started the college.

+Roger has a familiar named whiskers that constantly changes shape whenever it feels like it.
+Originally a cat,

 ### Personality Traits

 * He quietly worships Ubano, God of creation (True Neutral)